arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 |                            | 33        | mPCIe_TX_P    | Diff.   | PCIe Transmission Differential Positive  |
 |                            | 36        | USB_DN        | Diff.   | USB Data Differential Negative      |
 |                            | 38        | USB_DN        | Diff.   | USB Differential Positive           |

+***These are a quick reference to commonly used interfaces and if custom connectors are to be used, above quick peripheral table will assist you to verify the correct polarity of connector pins.***

 ## Conclusion
 You now have a quickstart guide of the Portenta Max Carrier with its rich modules and peripherals to design and implement real world solutions.
 The Portenta Max Carrier provides wide spectrum of tools and ports to enable a scalable design solution.
 With this guide, you now also acquired brief knowledge about the Portenta Max Carrier and will be able to solidify the requirements and devise more clearly.